Photographers of the American Civil War

+The American Civil War was the most photographed conflict of the 19th century.
+Images were widely copied and distributed to the public via newspapers, prints, and carte de visite.
+Roughly 70% of the war's documentary photography was taken by a stereo camera, which produced 3-dimensional images that could be viewed on a stereoscope.

 Historical context

 The American Civil War (1861–1865) was the fifth war in history to be photographed, the first four being the Mexican–American War (1846–1848), the Crimean War (1853–1856), Indian Rebellion of 1857 and the Second Italian War of Independence (1859).

 Northern photographers

 Mathew Brady

 Mathew B. Brady (May 18, 1822(?) – January 15, 1896), the son of Irish immigrants, was born in Warren County, New York.
 Brady would spend his fortune to accumulate photos of the war.
 In the early 1840s, Brady was a manufacturer of "jewel cases" for daguerreotypes in New York City.
 By 1844 he had opened his own daguerreian gallery at 205 Broadway, the "New-York Daguerreian Miniature Gallery", having with Edward Anthony in 1840 received instruction from Prof. Samuel B. Morse for a fee of $50.
 Still in his 20s, Brady's next goal was to establish at his hall of fame, a Gallery of Illustrious Americans.
 "From the first, I regarded myself as under obligation to my country to preserve the faces of its historic men and mothers."
 Brady returned to New York in May 1852 after a long absence in Europe.
 While there he sought treatments for an undisclosed illness (mercury poisoning?).
 In 1856, seeing the tremendous potential for reproducible, enlarged prints and their purpose for the illustrated newspapers, Brady hired photographer and businessman, Alexander Gardner for his Washington City studio.

 Mathew Brady's unequaled fame derived from his shrewd ability at self-promotion and a strong determination to succeed as the foremost portrait photographer of his day.
 He would also become known as the most prominent photographer of the American Civil War.
 From the very beginning Brady determined to accumulate as many war views as possible, with the understanding that in the not too distant future a photomechanical means of reproduction would be possible.
 With this end in mind, Brady made, exchanged, borrowed and copied prints and negatives.
 If there were duplicate views to be had, he bought those.
 In light of Brady's practice, it is not surprising therefore, that a very large number of war views in his vast collection, that were not actually his, came to be associated almost exclusively with his name.
 Nearly every photograph associated with the struggle seemed to be a "photograph by Brady."